 The Nissan Leaf features an ‘electrically-driven intelligent brake control module’.
 Simply put, this is an electrically-assisted brake master cylinder rather than a vacuum-assisted brake master cylinder as found on a traditional car with an internal combustion engine.

 The Leaf’s brake ‘booster’ features it’s own integral control unit which interacts with other control units in the vehicle.
 It has the ability to command light braking requirements to be performed through regenerative braking using the traction motor only or by a combination of this and the hydraulic brakes.

-We recommend that anyone with an Leaf running the early firmware to have the relevant brake update performed if it is available to them.
+Based on our observations, we recommend that anyone with a Leaf running the early firmware to have the relevant brake update performed if it is available to them.
 The graphic below shows the firmware versions to check if a car requires an update or not.
 This information is available on many diagnostics tools including the Pro version of LeafSpy.

 Dates are services are subject to availability.
 Our service centres hours are 8am to 5pm Monday to Friday.
 One of our team will contact you within 2 working days to confirm your booking.
 Alternatively, you can contact our service centre for bookings on 032818572

 Are you a business interested in becoming an EVs Enhanced Partner?
 Click the button on the right to get in touch!